 - Dental and other oral health clinics

 - Pharmacy staff not working in settings at higher tiers

 The state is recommending that hospitals and health departments administer vaccines to people in Phase 1A and Phase 1B concurrently during January and February.
-As of Jan.
-12, some health systems in California started making vaccines available to some patients aged 75 and older.

 - Workers in education, childcare, emergency services*, and food and agriculture.

 *Emergency services includes law enforcement, corrections, search and rescue, 911 call center employees, workers in disaster prevention, workers maintaining equipment supporting these groups, and workers responding to child, elder, and dependent adult abuse.

 Each county is making their own decisions on who to vaccinate and whether to factor in what county someone lives in — there is no statewide guidance on this.
 In Sacramento County, people are being offered the vaccine based on where they work, or where they are a patient.
 So for example, if you live in Yolo County but you work or are a resident at a Sacramento County long-term care facility, you can still get vaccinated in Sacramento.